cogdog/dailyblank/README.md

 #### Admin Dashboard widget

-This new feature gives you a top glance at the activity on your site from the entry to the Admin Dashboard, with links to edit each kind.
-It will be added to the bottom of the admin dashboard but you can move it higher.
+This gives you a top glance at the activity on your site from the entry to the Admin Dashboard, with links to edit each kind.
+It will be added to the bottom of the admin dashboard but you can drag it higher in the dashboard.
 This screenshot is from the [DS106 Daily Create](http://daily.ds106.us/) -- someone needs to go through those submitted items!

 ![](images/admin-widget.jpg "Admin Dashboard Widget")